Cold Chain Monitoring For Country’s Development

 Use of Cold Chains in Developing Countries

 Global market players are very limited to developed countries.
-These are the nations that afford and invest in ample facilities to put their products at the forefront of the global demand.
+These are the nations that afford and invest in ample facilities to put their products at the forefront of global demand.
 Leading nations can build such market reputations.
 They have the facility to ensure that their products are of high quality.

-Developing nations still struggles to get a piece of the market.
+Developing nations still struggle to get a piece of the market.
 Most of these developing countries still lack third-party logistics for cold chain facilities.
 Farmers in rural areas still use the traditional method of storing produce.
 It degrades quality and affects the volume that would gain them a higher income.
 In turn, these post-harvest chokepoints limit their produce to local markets.
 Some of the many issues faced by farmers in developing countries include:

 - Climate conditions